 The white room / By a window / Where the sun comes / Through

 Like its predecessor, What One Becomes is an exhilirating, no-nonsense collision of opposing forces: darkness and light; catastrophe and grace; creation and destruction.
-Nowhere is this more evident than on the album's colossal fourth track, Blackout, which swells and breaks across a landscape of sky-is-falling doom for 11 minutes, before errupting into a melodic expression of hope for a 6-minute coda.
+Nowhere is this more evident than on the album's colossal fourth track, Blackout, which swells and breaks across a landscape of sky-is-falling doom for 11 minutes, before errupting into a melodic expression of hope for its 6-minute coda.

 It's rare to find a metal album that is both fraught and introspective, but What One Becomes is what it sounds like.
 There is a gravity to this record that is often so forceful escape seems impossible.
 Its heavy, deliberate pace seems to consume the listener completely.
 The result is more an experience — tension and release made audible — than a mere collection of songs, and, for me, its unique and prodigious impact was unequaled by any other album in 2016.